Spirulina Benefits, Nutrition, Dosage, Side Effects and FAQs

 Make this superfood part of your heavy metal detox or, in general, as a way to detox your body.

-What does that mean?
-Well, without a healthy microflora balance in our bodies, we are simply much more susceptible to sickness and disease.
+Without a healthy microflora balance in our bodies, we are simply much more susceptible to sickness and disease, such as candida.

 In fact, leaky gut syndrome and improper digestion are directly connected to microfloral imbalance.
 Not only is invasive candidiasis the leading cause of mycosis-related death in the U.S., but candida overgrowth has become the hallmark sign for most autoimmune diseases today.